 My first post is inspired by the physicist and blogger Scott Aaronson, who recently blogged his criticisms about a theory I’ve been working on, called causal emergence.
-Since his criticisms reflected a misunderstanding of the theory, it prompted me to do this explainer.
+To see the simple nature of his error, skip down to Isn’t causal emergence just an issue of normalization?, although this does assume you are familiar with some of the theory's terminology.
+Since Scott's criticisms reflected a lack of understanding of the theory, it prompted me to do this generalized explainer.
 Please note this explainer is purposefully designed to not be technical, formalized, or comprehensive.
-Its goal is to give interested parties a conceptual grasp on the theory, using relatively basic notions about causation and information.
+Its goal is to give interested parties a conceptual grasp on the theory, using relatively basic notions of causation and information.

 What’s causal emergence?